 Measurements were performed with a stationary reflectometer LTL3000 (Delta Instruments), which collects the coefficient of retroreflected luminance, RL, and nighttime chromaticity (Figure 4.2, right).
-At the same time, a spectrophotometer Spectro2guide, 45/0 (BYK-Gardner) collected daytime chromaticity values.
-The measurements were made within seconds, but the devices needed to be placed on top of the stripe.
+A spectrophotometer Spectro2guide, 45/0 (BYK-Gardner) collected daytime chromaticity values.
+The measurements are made within seconds, but the devices needed to be placed on top of the stripe.
 Due to safety concerns, measurements were only taken during lane closures, which occurred at night.
 Both devices had their own light sources for nighttime measurements and high consistency.
-The measurements were made shortly after the installation of the work zone (0 months) and six months after the installations by Caltrans and AHMCT.
+The measurements were made shortly after the installation of the orange striping in the work zone in stage 1 (0 months) and six months after the installation by Caltrans and AHMCT.
 Further measurements were performed roughly every two months by Caltrans personnel.